Marleen Sleeuwits

-Marleen Sleeuwits is a Dutch multidisciplinary artist known for her work at the intersection of photography, sculpture, and installation art.
-Based in The Hague, she aims to transform ordinary architectural spaces into immersive experiences that challenge perceptions of scale, perspective and spatial reality.
-Her work is characterized by what she terms the peau des villes (skin of cities) concept, exploring how humans relate to built environments through temporary interventions in vacant spaces.
+Marleen Sleeuwits (born 23 June 1980) is a Dutch multidisciplinary artist working in photography, sculpture, and installation.
+Based in The Hague, her art aims to challenge perceptions of scale, perspective and spatial reality.
+Her work is characterised by what she terms the "peau des villes" (skin of cities) concept, exploring how humans relate to built environments through temporary interventions in vacant spaces.
+Her work engages with architectural spaces and the built environment, often involving temporary interventions in vacant or unused locations.

 Sleeuwits has exhibited internationally with solo shows at institutions such as Fotomuseum Den Haag, Kunsthal, and the Centre Photographique Rouen Normandie.
 Her work is held in collections including Museum Boijmans van Beuningen, Valkhof Museum and the Dutch Ministry of Foreign Affairs.
 She was recognized as FOAM Talent in 2012 and won the Meijburg Art Commission in 2019.

 Early life and education

-Sleeuwits was born on 23 June in 1980 in Enschede, Netherlands.
+Sleeuwits was born on 23 June 1980 in Enschede, Netherlands.

 At the age of 14, she took a photography course at a local community centre, sparking her interest in photography.

 She studied photography at the Royal Academy of Art, The Hague, earning her bachelor's degree in 2001.
 She then completed a master's degree in Photography at AKV St. Joost in Breda in 2005.

-Her artistic development was influenced by her exploration of what she describes as "impersonal environments" - vacant spaces such as empty office buildings, unused shopping centers, and abandoned institutional buildings that became available during economic downturns, particularly after the 2008 financial crisis.

-Career
+Work

 In her early career, Sleeuwits focused on photographing architectural spaces and urban environments.
 Her artistic practice evolved from photographing spaces to physically intervening in them, and she began constructing her own spaces.

-In 2012, Sleeuwits was recognised as a Foam Talent by Foam Fotografiemuseum Amsterdam, a prestigious annual recognition program for emerging photographers.

-In 2013, She was a finalist at the International Festival of Fashion and Photography in Hyères, France.
+She was interested in exploring what she describes as "impersonal environments" — vacant spaces such as empty office buildings, unused shopping centres, and abandoned institutional buildings that became available during economic downturns, particularly after the 2008 financial crisis.